golemfactory/concent-deployment/README.md

 The machine has multiple purposes:
 - It can be used to run and debug Concent tests in a reproducible environment.
 - It serves as a reference for setting up Concent development environment.
-- It can can be set up to run Golem from source.
+- It can be set up to build and run Golem from source.

 #### Prerequisites
 ##### Vagrant